 Brigham and Women’s Hospital has a long and rich history of providing complex clinical care with a focus on health equity, diversity and inclusion.
 The Brigham has continued to build on its legacy by establishing clinical programs, engaging with diverse communities and conducting research that addresses health disparities, social determinants of health and structural racism in clinical settings and beyond.

 Four decades ago, the Brigham established the Southern Jamaica Plain Health Center (SJPHC) and the Brookside Community Health Center to provide accessible care to Boston’s underserved communities.
-Wanda McClain, MPA, vice president of the Center for Community Health and Health Equity (CCHHE) at the Brigham, believes that these community health centers are the Brigham’s most significant vehicle to ensure diverse and equitable access to clinical care in the community.
-“At the Brigham, health equity means ensuring that every person has access to the best possible health outcomes,” said McClain.
+These community health centers help the Brigham to ensure diverse and equitable access to clinical care in the community.

 To improve inequities in maternal and infant health outcomes among Black and Latinx women and their infants, the Stronger Generations program at the CCHHE has made a number of changes to improve access to prenatal care visits for these patients.
 The changes come on the heels of research that showed that Black women are at increased risk of serious health complications after giving birth.
 Moreover, infants born to a Black mother in Boston are nearly five times more likely to die than a baby born to a white mother.